BestTimesToVisit.com Logo

 Rental Car

 Renting a car offers the most flexibility for exploring Grand Cayman at your own pace, especially if you plan to venture beyond Seven Mile Beach.
-It's ideal for visiting Stingray City's land access points, the East End, or the North Side.
+It's ideal for reaching secluded beaches, local restaurants, and historical sites scattered across the island.

-Cost:Approximately $50-$100+ USD per day, depending on the vehicle and rental company.
-Factor in gas costs.
+Cost:Approximately $50-$100 USD per day, depending on the vehicle type and rental company.

-Tip:Remember that Grand Cayman drives on the left!
-Many visitors find this disorienting at first.
-Book your rental well in advance, especially during peak season.
-Avoid picking up a car at the airport if you're staying on Seven Mile Beach; many hotels offer shuttle services, and parking can be a hassle.
-Download offline maps as GPS can be spotty in some areas.
+Tip:Remember that Grand Cayman drives on the LEFT side of the road.
+Many rental cars are right-hand drive, which can take some getting used to.
+Book in advance, especially during peak season, and be aware of the speed limits, which are strictly enforced.
+Avoid picking up a car at the airport if you're staying on Seven Mile Beach; many hotels offer shuttle services, and you can rent a car for day trips to save on parking fees and airport surcharges.

 Taxis

-Taxis are readily available at the airport, hotels, and popular tourist spots like Camana Bay and Seven Mile Beach.
-They are a convenient option for shorter trips or if you prefer not to drive.
+Taxis are readily available at the airport, hotels, and popular tourist areas like George Town and Seven Mile Beach.
+They are a convenient option for shorter distances or when you don't want the hassle of driving.

 Cost:Metered taxis have set rates, but it's wise to confirm the fare before starting your journey.
-Expect to pay around $20-$30 USD for a trip from the airport to Seven Mile Beach.
+Expect to pay around $20-$30 USD for a ride from the airport to Seven Mile Beach.

 Ride-Sharing Apps (Limited Availability)

-Cost:Fares are typically $2-$3 USD per ride, depending on the distance.
+Cost:Fares are typically $2-$3 USD per ride, payable in cash.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.